 When William Shatner's character (Capt.
 Byers) swears in Montgomery Clift, the Clift character (Peterson) fails to use the headphones, yet answers the question as if he understood the oath.
 There was no indication that Byers spoke German nor that Peterson, who was feeble minded, spoke English.

-When the prosecutor Hans Rolfe (Maximilian Schell) is questioning a witness, he first asks if the had sworn to "The Civil Servant Loyalty Oath of 1934".
+When the defense lawyer Hans Rolfe (Maximilian Schell) is questioning a witness, he first asks if they had sworn to "The Civil Servant Loyalty Oath of 1934".
 However, then the prosecutor's assistant is asked to read the oath from "The Reich's Law Gazette, March 1933".

 Right after Richard Widmark states that "the defense rests", he sits down next to his assistant attorney.
 A moment later the assistant's arms have changed position and Widmark's hands have changed position.